 Refereed Journal Articles

 Smidt, Hannah M., Dominic Perera, Neil J. Mitchell, and Kristin M. Bakke.
-Forthcoming.
+2020.
 “Silencing Their Critics: How Effective are Governments in Restricting Civil Society?”
-British Journal of Political Science.
+British Journal of Political Science (online first).
 Article here (open access version here).
 Data here.

 Bakke, Kristin M., Neil J. Mitchell and, and Hannah M. Smidt.
-2020.
-“When States Crack Down on Human Rights Defenders,” International Studies Quarterly 64 (1): 85-96.
+2019.
+“When States Crack Down on Human Rights Defenders.”
+International Studies Quarterly 64 (1): 85-96.
 Article here (open access version here).
 Data here.

 Seymour, Lee J.M., Kristin M. Bakke, and Kathleen Gallagher Cunningham.
 2016.
 “E Pluribus Unum, Ex Uno Plures: Competition, Violence, and Fragmentation in Ethnopolitical Movements.”
 Journal of Peace Research 53 (1): 3-18.
 Article here.

 Bakke, Kristin M., John O’Loughlin, Gerard Toal, and Michael D. Ward.
 2014.
 “Convincing State-Builders?
 Disaggregating Internal Legitimacy in Abkhazia.”
 International Studies Quarterly 58 (3): 591-607.
 Article here.

 Bakke, Kristin M., Kathleen Gallagher Cunningham, and Lee J.M.
 Seymour.
 2012.
 “A Plague of Initials: Fragmentation, Cohesion, and Infighting in Civil Wars.”
 Perspectives on Politics 10 (2): 265-284.
 Article here.